Multivalued Monotone Stochastic Differential Equations with Jumps: Abstract

 \section{Abstract}

-We study existence and uniqueness of a solution for stochastic differential equations driven by a maximal monotone operator and by a general semimartingale with jumps.
-Efficient methods of approximations of the solutions based on discretization of processes and the Yosida approximations of the monotone operator are considered in detail.
-Existence of a weak solution is also envisaged.
+We study multivalued stochastic differential equations (MSDEs) with maximal monotone operators driven by semimartingales with jumps.
+We discuss in detail some methods of approximation of solutions of MSDEs based on discretization of processes and Yosida approximation of the monotone operator.
+We also study the general problem of stability of solutions of MSDEs with respect to the convergence of driving semimartingales.